Skip to content

 AutoSetup (Only Shelly plus 2PM, ESP32 based)~

-The shelly plus has enough memory and a power measuring unit to setup the shutter in convinent way.
+The shelly plus has enough memory and a power measuring unit to setup the shutter in a convenient way.
 First you must callibrate your mechanical endstops of the shutter.
 Please do as descibed in the documentation of your shutter motors to ensure the shutter will stop at the endpoint correctly.

 Then close the shutter until endstop is reached (repeat: backlog shuttersetopen;shutterclose until closed) - interlock 1,2 - interlock on - shutterrelay1 1 - shuttersetup (shutter will start moving....)